-Is your new online friend or love interest really who they say they are?
+How do you know if your new online friend or love interest is really who they say they are?

-It’s an important question to ask yourself — especially given that romance scams have led to $1.3 billion in losses over the past five years, according to the Federal Trade Commission (FTC).
+It’s an important question to ask yourself — especially given that reports of romance scams have risen dramatically over the past five years, according to the Federal Trade Commission (FTC).

-Whether you're looking for love or making new friends online, try these tips to better protect yourself.
+Whether you're looking for love or making new friends, try these tips to better protect yourself online.

 If you’re one of them, keep in mind that not all of the profiles you see online are genuine or operated by someone with good intentions.

-The truth is that anyone with an email address and/or phone number can create an online dating profile — and that includes bad actors hoping to pull off a love scam.
+The truth is that anyone with an email address or phone number can create a fake profile — and that includes bad actors hoping to pull off a scam.

 However they make contact, the scammers behind these ploys often use emotional manipulation to gain the trust of their victims.
-Once they engage, they’ll likely weave a bogus story — usually involving an elaborate and urgent excuse to steal your money.
+Once they engage, they’ll likely weave a bogus story involving elaborate and urgent appeals for your financial help.

 How to run a reverse image search

 A reverse image search can help you see where else your new friend’s photo lives online.
-If their profile picture is actually a marketing stock photo or if it’s also used by someone with a different name, that’s a warning sign.
-Here’s one way to check:
+If their profile picture is actually a stock photo or if it’s also used by someone with a different name, here’s how to check:

 Take a screenshot of the image you want to search